bracket-engineering/business-website/content/about/_index.md

 ## About

-Bracket Engineering was incorporated in 2020, and is currently a sole proprietorship corporation.
+Bracket Engineering was incorporated as an S Corporation in 2020.
+We operate out of the beautiful state of Colorado.

 Our branding and logos are inspired by quantum mechanics, wherein physical quantum states are represented by bra-ket notation (introduced in 1939 by theoretical physicist Paul